 - cl_crosshaircolor (Color of the crosshair)

-- cl_crosshaircolor_b (Manual way to edit crosshair colors by RBG)
+- cl_crosshaircolor_b (Manual way to edit crosshair colours by RBG)

-- cl_crosshaircolor_g (Manual way to edit crosshair colors by RBG)
+- cl_crosshaircolor_g (Manual way to edit crosshair colours by RBG)

-- cl_crosshaircolor_r (Manual way to edit crosshair colors by RBG)
+- cl_crosshaircolor_r (Manual way to edit crosshair colours by RBG)

 - cl_fixedcrosshairgap (Determines the fixed gap between both the lines of the crosshair)

-Same as with ViewModels we are lucky enough to get a special map where we can test our crosshairs and see which crosshairs are using other players and pro players.
+Same as with ViewModels we are lucky enough to get a particular map where we can test our crosshairs and see which crosshairs are using other players and pro players.

 Radar – Full map

-It’s really common among pro players to have a full map on your radar and more beneficial for you.
-It works kinda like map while holding scoreboard button but you can have it all the time on.
-For that, we will need these 2 commands:
+It’s common among pro players to have a full map on your radar and more beneficial for you.
+It works kind of like map while holding scoreboard button but you can have it all the time on.
+For that, we will need these two commands:

 - cl_radar_scale 0.35 Will scale your radar to the point that you can see the whole map.

 In many places, blood on the wall will lower your visual on the target.
-Thanks to this technic of adding r_cleardecals (this command is cleaning everything of the original surface) to your binds you can constantly clean walls and see better.
-Simply add to your config lets say that line:
+Thanks to this technic of adding r_cleardecals (this command is cleaning everything of the original surface) to your binds you can regularly clean walls and see better.
+Only add to your config lets say that line:

 - bind “w” “+forward; r_cleardecals;”

 With this bind every time you will press move forward button you will as well clean dirt of walls.
-You can add it to pretty much every other command or bind which you are using often in the game.
-For example movement binds, jump, duck, action2 (zoom), use or reload.
+You can add it to pretty much every other command or bind which you are often using in the game.
+For example, movement binds, jump, duck, action2 (zoom), use or reload.
 That can also boost your fps in game.

 Buy Binds in Counter-Strike Global Offensive

-Really often used in the game by all kinds of players and I can’t see any harm in using them.
-Apparently making these is kinda complicated for beginners so I will recommend you using this website: http://csgobuynds.com/ Really simple way to create your own set of buy binds and save it without any struggle.
+Often used in the game by all kinds of players and I can’t see any harm in using them.
+Apparently making these is quite complicated for beginners, so I will recommend you use this website: http://csgobuynds.com/ simple way to create your set of buy binds and save it without any struggle.

-I personally use just 2 binds where one is for vest and another one is for grenades.
+I use just two binds where one is for a vest, and another one is for grenades.

-- bind v “buy vest; buy vesthelm;” this bind will buy the vest for you and if you will have less then 1000 it will buy vest without the helmet.
+- bind v “buy vest; buy vesthelm;” this bind will purchase the vest for you and if you will have less then 1000 it will buy vest without the helmet.

-- bind c “buy hegrenade; buy flashbang; buy defuser; buy smokegrenade; buy molotov; buy incgrenade;” that one will buy for you set of grenades and will be great for refills if you will survive the round.
+- Bind c “buy hegrenade; buy flashbang; buy defuser; buy smokegrenade; buy molotov; buy incgrenade;” with that one, you will buy set of grenades and will be perfect for refills if you will survive the round.

-Some people like to have that bind with favorite song or FX which they can play after the round to keep teammates in a good mood.
-To have the option to do so without using any extra programs in background we need to add this to our config:
+Some people like to have that bind with favourite song or FX which they can play after the round to keep teammates in a good mood.
+To have the option to do so without using any extra programs in the background, we need to add this to our config: